 Privacy notice

-Responsible publisher
+Responsible editor

-The responsible publisher of this Website is Contraste Europe SA, headquartered at Avenue Arianelaan N°5 – 1200 Brussels, Belgium (registered for VAT under the number BE 451.992.086 Company number 0451.992.086).
-You can contact the company by phone +32 (0)2 730 79 80 or by email ContrastePrivacy@contraste.com.
+The responsible editor of this site is Contraste Europe NV, whose registered office is located at Avenue Arianelaan N°5 – 1200 Brussels, Belgium (VAT registered under number BE 451.992.086 Company number 0451.992.086).
+You can contact the company by telephone on +32 (0)2 730 79 80 or by e-mail at ContrastePrivacy@contraste.com.

 Privacy Policy